 What % of selling price does the Consignor receive?

 After items have sold, Consignor receives 50% of the selling price as in-store credit.
-(Again, this change does not apply to items that have already been consigned.)

 Who prices items?